Nordstrom Anniversary Sale 2019: Shop Our Picks

-The department store has launched its biggest annual sale in-store and online, offering discounts on both fashion and beauty products at major discounts -- including new arrivals.
+The department store's biggest annual sale, available to shop in-store and online, offers discounts on both fashion and beauty products at big discounts -- including new arrivals.
+The sale takes place during the same time as Amazon Prime Day and other major summer sales, including Macy's Black Friday in July event.

 Nordstrom cardmembers now have early access to the Nordstrom Anniversary Sale before it opens to the public on July 19, so we recommend you act fast before your favorites sell out.

-Read up on everything you need to know about the Nordstrom Anniversary Sale and shop the best deals on clothing, shoes, accessories, makeup and skincare you can't miss below.
+Read up on everything you need to know about the Nordstrom Anniversary Sale and shop the best deals on clothing, shoes, accessories, makeup and skincare below.

 When Does It Take Place?